komejo/setviewport/README.md

 `triggerWidth` -  the width you set when calling `mobileWidth()`, used to trigger `setviewport()`

-The propose of making these available globally is to allow for additional JS/jQuery usage, for example, in your main JS file, you could have the following:
+The purpose of making these available globally is to allow for additional JS/jQuery usage, for example, in your main JS file, you could have the following:

     var isMobile = false;
     if ( objectWidth <= triggerWidth ) {